On Manin's conjecture for Ch\^atelet surfaces: Background and notation

 \subsection{Dirichlet series and Rankin-Selberg $L$-functions}

 In this subsection, we will discuss the connection between $\xi(s;f,\chi)$, and a quadratic twist of a Dedekind zeta function.
 First, we want to establish another similar Dirichlet series that will appear in our computations later.
-Let $\Re(s)>1$ and define the following
+Recall from the notation section that for a vector $\bd = (d_1,\hdots,d_r)$, we write the product of the entries as $d = d_1\cdots d_r.$ Let $\Re(s)>1$ and define the following